Billotais/bilat.xyz/vita.md

 ![Subpixel operation]({{site.baseurl}}/img/vita/subpixel.png)

-Finaly, we have the stacking block that takes the output of the corresponding downsampling block and concatenate it on the channel dimension with the output of the dimshuffle block.
+Finally, we have the stacking block that takes the output of the corresponding downsampling block and concatenates it on the channel dimension with the output of the sub-pixel block.

-After all the upsampling blocks, we finish with a final block that makes of convolution with 2 outputs channels, a filter size of 9 and a stride of 1, then the subpixel operation (this will reshape our data so that we are left with only one channel, and then we add the output of this to our input data to get the output of the network (this is the additive skip connection.
-What this connection implies is that the netork doesn't exactly learn how to create denoised sound directly, but rather it learns how to create "denoising data" that when added to the audio itself improves it.
+After all the upsampling blocks, we finish with a final block that makes of convolution with 2 outputs channels, a filter size of 9 and a stride of 1, then the subpixel operation (this will reshape our data so that we are left with only one channel, and then we add the output of this to our input data to get the output of the network (this is the additive skip connection).
+What this connection implies is that the netork doesn't learn how to create denoised sound directly, but rather it learns how to create "denoising data" that when added to the audio itself improves it.

-To undersand better this architecture, you can see here a schema of the network
+To better understand this architecture, you can see here a schema of the network

 ![Detailed architecture]({{site.baseurl}}/img/vita/detailed.png)

 and you can see how the stacking connections are used.
-In the upsampling block, the goal of the convolution is to merge the data from the previous upsampling block and from the corresponding downsampling block, whereas the sub-pixel operation's goal is simply to reshape it so that it has the correct shape to be concatennated later.
+In the upsampling block, the goal of the convolution is to merge the data from the previous upsampling block and from the corresponding downsampling block, whereas the sub-pixel operation's goal is simply to reshape it so that it has the correct shape to be concatenated later.

-Moreover, you can see here for a toy example with depth 4 and where inputs have shape (1, 1024), what is the size of each layer and the parameters of the convolution.
+Moreover, you can see here for a toy example with depth 4 and where inputs have shape (1, 1024), what are the size of each layer and the parameters of the convolution.

 ```